 - Allow yourself plenty of time.
 At least a week.
 There is so very much to see and experience.
 You can hire a car and drive yourself, but as an advocate for a guide, I would suggest that you contact Reunion Tourism for guidance, or Nicolaas who took care of us.

-Read more about my time on Reunion Island. #GoToReunion
+- Read about my other visit to Reunion Island. #GoToReunion